Echo State Condition at the Critical Point

 where the parameter $\phi_1$ basically is quantified by the nature of the transfer function and the strength of the connectivity matrix.
 The estimate has to be good enough that the iterative application of $\phi_1$ should result in a convergence to $0$:

 This is equivalent to investigating a series $q_t$ with

 and

-which can prove that the requirement of universal state contraction (cf. eq. \ref{metric}) is fulfilled.
+which can prove that the requirement of uniformly state contraction (cf. eq. \ref{metric}) is fulfilled.
 For example, consider the case of a reservoir with one neuron as described in eq. \ref{single1}.
-Here the challenge is to find an estimator for $\phi_1$
+Here the challenge is to find an estimator for $\phi_1$ such that

 where the chosen $\phi_1$ still holds the limit in eq. \ref{lim_conv}.
 For $|b|<1$, convergence can be proven easily:

 Thus for $|b|<1$, one can easily define $\phi_1=|b|$.
 So $q_t$ can be defined as